webplatform/docs-wpd/Content/Content_List/index.md

 '''OWNER: xxxxxxxxxxxxxxxxxxxxxx'''

-Notes: This batch may seem like a lot, but it is in fact not that big - many of these are just stubs.
+'''Notes: This batch may seem like a lot, but it is in fact not that big - many of these are just stubs.'''

 ==== JavaScript ====